 As shown on the graphic below, the average rating of the entire street system has been declining for years and currently sits at 4.14.

-A system-wide rating of 7 is considered desirable.
+For reference, a system-wide rating of 7 is considered desirable.

+After a street is newly reconstructed, it has a life expectancy of roughly 20 to 30 years.
+However, this life expectancy can be extended by performing preventive maintenance.
+Factors that contribute to pavement deterioration include: aging, freeze-thaw cycles, truck traffic and insufficient preventive maintenance.
 Freeze-thaw cycles happen when moisture enters tiny cracks in the pavement and then freezes.
 As the moisture freezes, it expands and further opens the cracks.
 As this process continues, eventually a pothole forms.
 This process is further explained in the graphic below:

 As the pavement continues to age and deteriorate, additional preservation treatments can be implemented such as micro-surfacing, chip seals, thin overlays, milling, repaving and then ultimately reconstructing.
 These treatments, when applied in a timely manner, can greatly extend the life of a pavement.